 Évora's walled city is compact.
-The main sights are clustered within a five-minute walk of the main square, Praça do Giraldo.
-The square had been the town's market during the Moorish period, and to this day, it remains a center of commerce and conviviality for country folk who come to Évora for their weekly shopping.
-Later it was named for Giraldo the Fearless, the Christian knight who led a surprise attack and retook Évora from the Moors in 1165.
+The main sights cluster within a five-minute walk of the main square, Praça do Giraldo — named for Giraldo the Fearless, the Christian knight who led a surprise attack and retook Évora from the Moors in 1165.
 As thanks, Giraldo was made governor of the town and the symbol of the city.
-On this square, all that's left of several centuries of Moorish rule is their artistry, evidenced by the wrought-iron balconies of the buildings that ring the square (and an occasional distinctive Mudejar "keyhole" window throughout the town).
+The square served as the town's market during the Moorish period, and to this day it remains a center of commerce and conviviality for country folk who come to Évora for their weekly shopping.

-Évora's impressive cathedral was built after Giraldo's conquest — on the site of the mosque.
+Also topping the hill is Évora's cathedral — a transitional mix of Romanesque and Gothic styles, standing on the site of a former mosque.
 Inside the cathedral is a 15th-century painted marble statue of a pregnant Mary.
-It's thought that early priests, hoping to make converts out of Celtic pagans who worshipped mother goddesses, felt they'd have more success if they kept the focus on fertility.
-Throughout the Alentejo region, there's a deeply felt affinity for this ready-to-produce-a-savior Mary.
-Loved ones pray here for blessings during difficult deliveries.
+Throughout the Alentejo, people have a deeply felt affinity for this ready-to-produce-a-savior Mary.
 Across the aisle, a more realistic Renaissance Gabriel, added a century later, comes to tell Mary her baby won't be just any child.
-The 16th-century pipe organ still works, and the 18th-century high altar is Neoclassical.
-The muscular Jesus — though carved in wood — matches the marble all around.
+For great views of the surrounding plains, head up to the church's rooftop terrace.